Kagiri11/-flick/README.md

  * Create model classes

-The best way to use retrofit is first of all, create the model classes that your application needs.
+To use retrofit first of all create the model classes (data classes) that your application needs.
 These will be fleshed up by the JSON body from the network calls made.

  * Create the API service

 Setup an interface to host all the HTTP calls to be performed by your application.

+ * Provide the instance of Retrofit

+ If you are using dependency injection, you can provide a dependency for the instance of Retrofit in your network module.
+So simply its just the instrument that will do the literal interal with with the API as you will provide it the base url, converter factory and a client if need be.
+        ```
+        class RetrofitInstance{
+                val retrofit = Retrofit.Builder().baseUrl(BASE_URL)
+                        .addConverterFactory(GSonConverterFactory.create())
+                        .build()
+                val api = retrofit.create(NetworkService::class.java)
+        }

+        ```

 ## Motion Layout